dvdrsh-12/MusicPlayer/README.md

-MusicPlayer using HTML,CSS and Javasript
+Sync Interns Internships Task 3-MusicPlayer using HTML,CSS and Javasript.